aadhavans2027/ccat/README.md

 ### Config Files

-The config files are written in YAML, and have the following syntax:
+The config files are written in YAML.
+Each line has the following syntax:

 `"<regex>": COLOR`